You know when you're at the bottom of a well and can't get out? It's like that, except with spam❌.

 Spam emails are usually not read and put to spam automatically by the receiver because they contain a virus or a link that leads you to a malware-infected website.

-VideoForm's team is constantly working to maintain the quality of video messages such that they won't be filtered out as SPAM.
+Videoform team constantly helps you with best practices so that your video messages won't be filtered out as SPAM.

 Why Video Strategy Helps You Avoid Spam?